Vap0r1ze/VapStuff/README.md

 Adds a fun way to create a custom pickaxe that is able to harvest spawners.

 # No Wither Grief
-Stops withers and wither skulls from breaking blocks in worlds named "world".
+Stops withers and wither skulls from breaking blocks.

+# Guide
+A nice guide for my custom recipes.